ElektraInitiative/libelektra/doc/tutorials/application-integration.md

   - `current` is the [profile](/src/plugins/profile/README.md)
       to use.
 Administrators need it
       if they want to start up applications with different configurations.
-- `KEY_END` is required by C needs a proper termination of variable length arguments.
+- `KEY_END` as C needs a proper termination of variable length arguments.

 The key name is standardized to make it easier to locate configuration.